theodorejb/SpambotDetector/README.md

 How it works
 ------------

-1. When the form is requested, the current timestamp is stored in a session variable.
+1. When the page is requested, the secret key and current timestamp are stored in session variables.
 2. When the token is requested via Ajax, the stored timestamp is used to salt the secret key before it is hashed and returned, making the token unlikely to be guessed.
 3. The token is inserted into a hidden input field in the form via JavaScript